samliu21/background-remover/README.md

 <img src='test_images/readme_images.png' style='width: 60%' />

-## Dataset
-The <a href='https://cocodataset.org/#home'>COCO Dataset</a> was used to train the model.

-Since the target images are portraits, only the COCO images with one person with area between 20 and 70 percent of the entire image were kept.
-No data augmentation was used.

 ## Reproducing Steps
 1. Run `git clone https://github.com/samliu21/background-remover`.
 This will create a folder called `background-remover` containing most of the necessary files.
 2. Download `train_img`, `train_mask`, `val_img`, and `val_mask` from the following Google Drive: https://drive.google.com/drive/folders/1jtBTz1Nc9USNIkUnLCOraa-CaP4z61SW?usp=sharing.
 These folders contain the training data for the model.